DrinoSan/http/README.md

 ![](/img/mini.png)

+This project is using only rapidJson as extern library

 # Todo:
+  - This Todo ist getting bigger, I should start deleting finished stuff
   - Send json object back to client.
     - Add function to construct object.
   - Check reachable code